The sharp phase transition for level set percolation of smooth planar Gaussian fields: Quasi-independence and RSW estimates

 \end{prop}

-\begin{remark} Although in the present paper we do not need Proposition \ref{p.qi} in full generality, we believe it to be of independent interest, for instance it could be useful if one needs quasi-independence for non-monotonic events which are measurable with respect to a moderate number of monotonic events, or if one needs quasi-independence for events of small probability. \end{remark}
+\begin{remark} Although in the present paper we do not need Proposition \ref{p.qi} in full generality, we believe it to be of independent interest, for instance it could be useful if one needs quasi-independence for non-monotonic events which are measurable with respect to a moderate number of monotonic events. \end{remark}

-\begin{proof}[Proof of Proposition~\ref{p.qi}] We prove only the case in which \eqref{e.beta} holds for $\beta > 1$, since the proof in the case of strong exponential decay is identical.